Radio headphones (depends on party size)

 Your guide will show you the Gothic paintings made in the 15th century, already influenced by the early Renaissance works, in particular, the Adoration of the Magi by Gentile da Fabriano, a painting made for one of the incredibly rich families of Florentine merchants.
 In this period, the early 15th century, the social rank, and consequently the way of thinking of Florentine people, started to drastically change paving the way to the Renaissance.

-The collection of the Uffizi Gallery now shows a total break with the tradition: arts won’t be the same anymore.
 The early Renaissance works look totally different from the late Gothic works, something that probably had never happened so fast in art history.
 This is visible in the double portrait of the Dukes of Urbino by Piero Della Francesca and in the Madonna and Child by Filippo Lippi, a painter who worked directly for the Medici family, the family of bankers that became the rulers of Florence right in the period represented in these rooms.

 It’s the next generation of painters (represented in the next rooms) that showed the world a new concept of beauty.
 Prepare to be guided in the world of Botticelli, probably the finest interpreter of the re-birth of the European culture, with his famous pagan allegories considered the must-see of the Uffizi Gallery: The Birth of Venus and La Primavera, along with more works by the same painter.

 In the next room, you will see the works by the genius of the Renaissance: Leonardo Da Vinci, represented in the Uffizi Gallery with the Annunciation and the Adoration of the Magi (this work is currently away for restoration).
 It’s finally time to reach the corridor again to see the most amazing room of the museum: the Uffizi Tribune.
 This late addition to the building (1583) is to be considered the first room used to store the Medici collections, and everything here is a work of art, including the floor.